twistor/drupal_flysystem/README.md

 drush en flysystem
 ```

+## TROUBLESHOOTING ##

+If you are having trouble with this module, check the status page at
+admin/reports/status.
+The status page runs all the Flysystem checks and provides
+useful error reporting.

 ## CONFIGURATION ##

 Stream wrappers are configured in settings.php.

-The keys (localexample) are the
+The keys (local-example below) are the names of the stream wrappers.

-names of the stream wrappers.
-For example: 'localexample://filename.txt'
+For example: 'local-example://filename.txt'.

+Stream wrapper names cannot contain underscores, they can only contain letters,
+numbers, + (plus sign), . (period), - (hyphen).

 The 'driver' key, is the type of adapter.
-Available adapters are:
+The available adapters are:

  - local
  - ftp (Requires the ftp extension)